CUBoulder-IBG/PlotMplus/README.md

 Use the correlation matrix from MPLUS output and make a simple `geom_point` ggplot.
 Some more fancy features will be added.

+### plot_factor_cor

+Use the WITH rows of the parameter estimation output e.g. F2.WITH F1, F2.WITH F2 etc to get correlation matrix and use corrplot to plot it